PrefectHQ/prefect/docs/guides/prefect-deploy.md

     <!-- - [Managed Execution]() TK - Prefect Cloud submits and runs your deployment on serverless infrastructure TK - Jake PR in progress -->

-In this guide we focus on deployments that require a worker.
+In this guide, we focus on deployments that require a worker.

 When creating a deployment that uses a work pool, we must answer _two_ basic questions: